JunePrimavera/Minecraft-Vanilla-Notebook/README.md

 # Minecraft Coordinate Book

 This is a small, vanilla styled mod that lets you write notes, or coordinates.
-This mod is made for quilt, but should work on fabric as well (UNTESTED!)
+This mod is made for quilt, but should work on fabric as well.

 It uses the same GUI as a traditional book, but it's completely client-side, for each coordinate you can keep notes, to keep track of why you were there.

-If you die, you keep it in your menu, and it's individual per each world; however you can still access it if you aren't in the same world.
+If you die, you keep it in your menu, and it's not individual per each world; however you can still access it if you aren't in the same world.

+While this is supposed to be used for coordinates, you can write whatever you want in this.

 **WARNING:** Some servers may count this as cheating, while I don't see this as being any different to writing them down or putting them on a document, some server owners may disagree